SteeltoeOSS/Documentation/articles/steeltoe-3-2-2-adds-kube-service-bindings.md

 We are delighted to announce the release of Steeltoe 3.2.2.
 In this release, the Steeltoe team has included experimental support for the [Kubernetes Service Binding](https://github.com/servicebinding/spec) specification.
 The specification details a standard way in which Kubernetes platforms can expose secrets that enable application workloads to connect to external services.
-You can review [version 1.0.0](https://servicebinding.io/spec/core/1.0.0/) of the specification to get more information.
+You can review [version 1.0.0](https://servicebinding.io/spec/core/1.0.0/) of the specification to learn more.

 The experimental implementation can be found in the [Steeltoe.Extensions.Configuration.Kubernetes.ServiceBinding](https://www.nuget.org/packages/Steeltoe.Extensions.Configuration.Kubernetes.ServiceBinding) package on [nuget.org](https://www.nuget.org/).
 Please keep in mind that this is an experimental version and is likely to go through several rounds of changes over the coming months.